LucianoWagner/LucianoWagner/README.md

 ### 🚀 Summary

-I am a **Graduate Programmer Analyst** from the **University of La Plata (UNLP)**, currently finishing my final year of the **Bachelor’s degree in Systems**.
-I specialize in developing scalable distributed architectures and modern full-stack systems, with additional academic experience in **Artificial Intelligence and Deep Learning**.
+I am a **Graduate Programmer Analyst** from the **University of La Plata (UNLP)**, currently in my final year of the **Bachelor’s degree in Systems**.
+I focus on building scalable distributed architectures and full-stack solutions, backed by a strong academic foundation in modern computing and AI.

 - 🎓 **Degree:** Graduate Programmer Analyst (UNLP)
 - 📚 **Status:** 5th Year - Bachelor of Systems @ UNLP
-- ⚙️ **Focus:** Distributed Systems, API Orchestration, and Neural Network Foundations.
+- ⚙️ **Core Focus:** Distributed Systems, API Orchestration, and System Design.
 - 🌍 **Language:** Spanish (Native), English (Intermediate Proficiency).

 ---

-### 🧪 Key Academic & Institutional Projects
+### 🧪 Selected Highlighted Projects
+*A showcase of some key projects developed during my academic and professional journey.*

 #### ⚙️ [ProjectPlanning Ecosystem](https://github.com/LucianoWagner/...)
 A comprehensive distributed system designed with a four-layer architecture to handle complex business workflows and data persistence.